-Best time to visit: December to March, though fishing is good year-round
+- Best time to visit: December to March, though fishing is good year-round

-Species of fish: Dorado (mahi mahi), yellowfin tuna, Pacific sailfish, marlin, snapper, roosterfish
+- Species of fish: Dorado (mahi-mahi), yellowfin tuna, Pacific sailfish, marlin, snapper, roosterfish

 Tamarindo offers great fishing conditions all year round and is home to many outfitters who can provide half and full-day charters for inshore and offshore fishing respectively.
 While Tamarindo lacks a marina, boats are moored just in the bay of Tamarindo Beach for easy access.
 Summer months bring numerous sportfishing competitions.

-Best time to visit: Mid-April to August are best for billfish, but all year offers great fishing
+- Best time to visit: Mid-April to August are best for billfish, but all year offers great fishing

-Species of fish: Marlin, sailfish, snapper, amberjack, rooster fish, dorado, mackerels, wahoo
+- Species of fish: Marlin, sailfish, snapper, amberjack, roosterfish, dorado, mackerels, wahoo

-Papagayo is home to one of the newest marinas on Costa Rica’s Pacific coast, which notably was constructed with an environmentally-conscious plan.
+Papagayo is home to one of the newest marinas on Costa Rica’s Pacific coast, which notably was constructed with an environmentally conscious plan.
 Papagayo Peninsula is quickly earning more recognition as a top relaxation retreat with its fantastic scenery and incredible ocean topography.
-Angler’s will appreciate the possibility of catching record-holding fish, while those searching for a slower pace might enjoy taking the rod out to the bay for some fly-fishing at sunset.
+Anglers will appreciate the possibility of catching record-holding fish, while those searching for a slower pace might enjoy taking the rod out to the bay for some fly fishing at sunset.

-Best time to visit: September to November for big marlin, snapper and rooster fish year-round
+- Best time to visit: September to November for big marlin, snapper, and roosterfish year-round

-Species of fish: Marlin, roosterfish, Yellowfin tuna, dorado, snapper, wahoo, sailfish
+- Species of fish: Marlin, roosterfish, Yellowfin tuna, dorado, snapper, wahoo, sailfish

-Osa Peninsula, one of the country’s most remote tourist destinations, is widely regarded as the most unique place for sportfishing in Costa Rica.
-In addition to the plentiful, large, and vibrant fish to catch, the the surroundings of the bays, rivers, and estuaries make for some of the best possible fishing scenery.
+The Osa Peninsula, one of the country’s most remote tourist destinations, is widely regarded as the most unique place for sportfishing in Costa Rica.
+In addition to the plentiful, large, and vibrant fish to catch, the surroundings of the bays, rivers, and estuaries make for some of the best possible fishing scenery.
 After sundown, night fishing under the moonlight can be a truly remarkable experience.
-A few sport fishing lodges have popped up to create particularly intriguing opportunities for a fishing holiday.
+A few sportfishing lodges have popped up to create particularly intriguing opportunities for a fishing holiday.

-Best time to visit: January to April for sailfish; May through September for marlin, mahi-mahi, and Wahoo; others year-round
+- Best time to visit: January to April for sailfish; May through September for marlin, mahi-mahi, and Wahoo; others year-round

-Species of fish: Snapper, grouper, roosterfish, mackerel, marlin, sailfish, wahoo, mahi-mahi, yellowfin, big eye tuna
+- Species of fish: Snapper, grouper, roosterfish, mackerel, marlin, sailfish, wahoo, mahi-mahi, yellowfin, bigeye tuna

 Inshore and offshore fisherman alike will delight at the thought of fishing in Golfo Dulce, home to one of only four tropical fjords on earth.
 The fishing here is diverse as Golfo Dulce continues onward until reaching the Pacific Ocean, where offshore fishing adventures await.

-Best time to visit: Inshore fishing is excellent year-round; November to December or March and April for marlin and sailfish
+- Best time to visit: Inshore fishing is excellent year-round; November to December or March and April for marlin and sailfish

-Species of fish: Roosterfish, yellowfin tuna, jacks, snapper, mackerel, snook, marlin, sailfish, dorado, barracudas
+- Species of fish: Roosterfish, yellowfin tuna, jacks, snapper, mackerel, snook, marlin, sailfish, dorado, barracudas

 If you’re looking for more variety, consider a fishing trip to Tortuguero where you can fish the sea and the river all in one day.
-Tortuguero is a small village boasting a variety of ecosystems, making it a real treasure for fishing in the Caribbean side.
+Tortuguero is a small village boasting a variety of ecosystems, making it a real treasure for fishing on the Caribbean side.
 This is a particularly fantastic destination for light tackle game fishing and fly fishing.

-Best time to visit: October to December for surf fishing and river trolling, January to May for tarpon
+- Best time to visit: October to December for surf fishing and river trolling, January to May for tarpon

-Species of fish: Tarpon, wahoo, mackerel, yellowfin tuna, snook, crevalle jack, corvina, snapper, guapote, mojarra, machaca
+- Species of fish: Tarpon, wahoo, mackerel, yellowfin tuna, snook, crevalle jack, Corvina, snapper, guapote, mojarra, machaca

 For freshwater fishing, the best place to fish in Costa Rica is undoubtedly Lake Arenal in Arenal Volcano National Park.
-This 53 square km lake is home to many big hard-fighting fish and calm waters.
-Lake Arenal is a popular destination for conventional, spin, and fly fishing.
+This 53 square-kilometer lake is home to many big hard-fighting fish and calm waters.
+Lake Arenal is a popular destination for a conventional, spin, and fly fishing.
 Plus, you can spend your sunrise fishing in perhaps one of the most scenic places in all of Costa Rica with Arenal Volcano in view.

-Best time to visit: November to June when the lake waters are low
+- Best time to visit: November to June when the lake waters are low

-Species of fish: Guapote, machaca, bobo, blue tilapia, mojarra
+- Species of fish: Guapote, machaca, bobo, blue tilapia, mojarra

 - Charters provide necessary supplies for fishing, but it is possible to bring your own supplies and fish independently in some areas.